The web. 29th November 2021.

 He - There is one therapist I know who was telling me how many women fall in love with him, or think they have, especially if they have been talking about their husband who never listens to them, and he listens to them.
 Therefore they have the sense of 'oh, here is a very nice man who listens to me'.
 End of last session 'would you like to go out for a meal with me?'
 And he has to have the difficult conversation.
 I must say I've never experienced that <laugh> I don't know what it is about him that I haven't got, but I've never had that"

-But, I'm not sure that he is a very nice man, or that he has listened to me at all!
+But, I'm not sure that he is a very nice man, or that he has listened to me!

 He asks me: - what it would look like - the coffee fuelled discussions at 3 am?
 In retrospect this appears to be a trap question.
-Something like, the spider needs me to struggle or else it can't continue!
+Something like, the spider needs me to struggle or else it can't continue.
+Like a cat playing with a mouse.
+Is it 'running' when I answer?
 I explain a basic format - we could take it in turns to decide a subject, two weeks per subject to get beyond the most obvious layers of discussion.
+Really go deep into a theory.

-But here and now - not talking from and within; messy, real, flame blessed feelings is so difficult.
-And I guess he picks that up because he starts to tell me about the kind of non-therapy, therapy that he thought was wonderful for him and his client.
+I'm not 'running' because I keep my feelings out of this.
+And I find not talking from and within messy, real, flame blessed feelings, is so difficult.
+And I guess he picks that up because he starts to tell me about the kind of non-therapy-therapy that he thought was wonderful for him and his client.

 Is this is the woman who sat here for three years, the other one who might have been in love with him!